v0lt13/EditorAttributesDocs/docs/source/Attributes/DropdownAttributes/dropdown.rst

 .. image:: ../../Images/Dropdown02.gif

 .. note::
-	If you try to use both a Dictionary and a ``string[]`` with the attribute, the array will take priority for the displayed values.
+	If you try to use both a Dictionary and a ``string`` array with the attribute, the array will take priority for the displayed values.